ampas/aces-docs/docs/amf/specification/index.md

 ----------------
 This section describes the data intended for use within the ACES Metadata file.

-All top level structures shall be tagged as being within the \texttt{aces} namespace with urn `urn:acesMetadata:acesMetadataFile:v1.0`
+All top level structures shall be tagged as being within the `aces` namespace with urn `urn:acesMetadata:acesMetadataFile:v1.0`

-### UML Diagram
+`### UML Diagram
 The following UML diagrams are segments of the complete UML diagram which is not included in this document due to space constraints.
 To view the entire UML diagram in SVG format visit \url{https://aces.mp/amf\_uml}.

 #### acesMetadataFile